-Click here to listen to ‘A Ukulele Album’ the NEW Ruby & Smith album released Summer 2015
+Click here to listen to ‘A Ukulele Album’ the debut Ruby & Smith album

 approach to jazz/folk balladeering.”